Introducing Claudette Cooling

 I've always used Swann-Morton products and it was an honour to learn I'd been sponsored by such a prestigious company for my final major project of my degree.

-The fusion of sleek, clean cut buildings meets the organic in depth nature of natural crystals and stones was the initial inspiration for my work.
+The fusion of sleek, clean-cut buildings meets the organic in-depth nature of natural crystals and stones was the initial inspiration for my work.
 The glimmering, glistening and encrusted nature of gemstones and crystals combined with close up architectural studies which could almost look quite geometric, is an idea I've really explored.

-The idea of sleek, clean cut precision is something I've also been able to explore in both paper and fabric.
+The idea of sleek, clean-cut precision is something I've also been able to explore in both paper and fabric.
 The combination of geometric and precision qualities has really founded the basis for my embroidered fashion fabric designs.

 From presenting work to experimenting and exploring cutting fabrics, the products I've received have been invaluable.
 To find out more about the progress of my last few months of my final major project at university or to see more of my work visit my blog.